-Organizations involved transformative work attract a wide diversity of people interested in ministry: those who have served for many years; millennials interested in beginning a career in ministry; and retirees who want to sunset in a meaningful way.
-In this session, we'll discuss the challenges that face an intergenerational workplace and describe how to build communication and work systems that maximize collaboration and effectiveness.
+Organizations involved in transformative work attract a wide diversity of people interested in ministry: those who have served for many years; millennials interested in beginning a career in ministry; and retirees who want to sunset in a meaningful way.
+In this session, we’ll discuss the challenges that face an intergenerational workplace and describe how to build communication and work systems that maximize collaboration and effectiveness.

 Maximizing the Benefits of Your Strategic Plan